Wilfongjt/symptomgard/README.md

-# symptomgard
+# SymptomGard
-Map locations of symptoms gathered from a survey.
+SymptomGard is a public health map.